 Science and Security Board

-Miller is Director of the International Security Program at the Belfer Center for Science and International Affairs in Harvard University’s Kennedy School of Government.
-He is a Fellow of the American Academy of Arts and Sciences, where he chairs the Committee on International Security Studies (CISS).
-Miller is also Co-Chair of the US Pugwash Committee, and is a member of the Council of International Pugwash.
-Miller co-directs the Academy’s project on the Global Nuclear Future Initiative with the Bulletin’s Science and Security Board chair, Robert Rosner.
+Miller is director of the International Security Program at the Belfer Center for Science and International Affairs in Harvard University’s Kennedy School of Government.
+He is a fellow of the American Academy of Arts and Sciences, where he is a member of the Committee on International Security Studies (CISS).
+Miller is also co-chair of the US Pugwash Committee, and is a member of the Council of International Pugwash.
+Miller co-directed the Academy’s project on the Global Nuclear Future Initiative with the Bulletin’s former Science and Security Board chair, Robert Rosner.